Corvusoft/restq/documentation/NETWORK-API.md

 All resources, with the exception of Message and Collection entities, may hold any number of generic properties presented to the exchange in a supported document format (see [add_format](API.md#exchangeadd_format)).
 These properties are persisted in the repository and can then be used with the filter functionality to discover data-sources (Queues) of interest.

-Within the exchange a select number of property names are reserved for internal use and/or Queue/Subscription configuration.
+The exchange reserves a select number of property names for internal use and/or Queue/Subscription configuration.
 Altering these properties with invalid content will result in a 400 (Bad Request) error response status code.

 ### Resources